danionella/veith_et_al_2024/figures/README.md

 Stand-alone notebook to reproduce plots in Figure 1 & 2 on directional startle behavior.
 For a quick preview, [open the notebook on github](https://github.com/danionella/veith_et_al_2024/blob/main/figures/generate_figures_1_2.ipynb).

 ## Running the notebook on Colab
-You can execute the notebook on a runtime hosted by Google Research (click "Open in Colab")
+You can execute the notebook on a free runtime hosted by Google Research (click "Open in Colab")

 <a target="_blank" href="https://colab.research.google.com/github/danionella/veith_et_al_2024/blob/main/figures/generate_figures_1_2.ipynb">
   <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/>